 Due to this year’s Rumble in the Rockies Southwest Invitation Tournament on July 14-15 at the Lowry Sports Complex in Denver, the Denver Gaels and other teams will be unable to participate at this year’s Colorado Irish Festival.
 It’s a total bummer for the festival, but we encourage you to support all teams including the Denver Gaels at the tournament.
 For more information, visit http://denversit.com/#home

 When not participating at the Southwest Invitational Tournament, the Denver Gaels adult teams play recreationally in Denver.
 They also play competitively in regional and national tournaments.
-The Gaels are a vibrant community with over 100 players and members, and they welcome new players throughout the year, at all levels of experience.
-Go to Denver Gaels for more information on how to get involved with these weekend games.
+The Gaels are a vibrant community with over 100 players and members.
+They welcome new players of all experience levels throughout the year.
+Go to Denver Gaels for more information on how to get involved.